 Pregnant women should always wear seat belts.
-Remember that the belt should always be positioned in such a way as to avoid any possible pressure on the abdomen.
-The lap belt should be located low, as shown in the above illustration.
+The lap belt should be located low on the hips, not pressing against the abdomen.

-Never use any single seat belt for more than one occupant.
+WARNING: Never use any single seat belt for more than one occupant.

 Never wear the shoulder portion of the belt under the arm or otherwise out of position.
 Such use could, in event of accident, cause injury.

 Volvo recommends that all occupants fasten their seat belts.
 Aftermarket devices used to induce slack into the shoulder belt portion of Volvo's three-point belt system will have a detrimental effect on the amount of protection available to you in the event of a collision